MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ---
 # Overview of Windows Programming in C++

-You can use Visual C++ to write many kinds of programs that run on a Windows PC (x86, x64 or ARM), on a Windows server, in the cloud, or on Xbox.
+You can use Visual C++ to write many kinds of programs that run on a Windows.
 Well-written C++ programs have these qualities:

 - efficient in memory requirements
 - economical in power consumption